 What inspired your move to Hong Kong and love of travel?

-My move to Hong Kong was inspired by a burning desire to work and travel in the Far East — Asian culture has always seemed so exotic to me and the idea of living on the other side of the world appealed to me.
+My move to Hong Kong was inspired by a burning desire to work and travel in the Far East — Asian culture has always seemed so exotic to me, and the idea of living on the other side of the world appealed to me.
 However, my first experience with intercontinental travel began during my third year of university, where I did a year-long study abroad program in France.
-After I realised that I could make money teaching, I spent a 2nd year in France doing that, and then moved on to do the same thing in Mexico.
+After I realized that I could make money teaching, I spent a second year in France doing that and then moved on to do the same thing in Mexico.
 Wanting more of a culture shock and remembering my initial desire to head to the Far East, I decided to look for teaching jobs in Asia.

 What did you do to save up for all your travel?

-As a university student, I worked odd jobs at a call centre and a bank to fund my travels during school breaks.
-They were mostly low-paying jobs, but through diligence and penny pinching I was able to save anywhere between $4000 – $7000 USD from working part-time throughout the school year and nearly full-time from May to August.
-My only regret is that I worked entirely in and around my hometown of Toronto and then used my money to take short trips internationally — somehow I never realised that I could make money whilst living abroad until I got into teaching!
+As a university student, I worked odd jobs at a call center and a bank to fund my travels during school breaks.
+They were mostly low-paying jobs, but through diligence and penny pinching I was able to save $4,000–$7,000 USD from working part-time throughout the school year and nearly full-time from May to August.
+My only regret is that I worked entirely in and around my hometown of Toronto and then used my money to take short trips internationally — somehow I never realized that I could make money whilst living abroad until I got into teaching!
 At any rate, now that I’ve finished school, have moved abroad, and have been teaching full time for seven years, I try to put aside a set amount of money every month for my travel expenses.
-I try to cut out unnecessary spending (difficult because I love to shop!) and prioritize travel instead.
+I try to cut out unnecessary spending (difficult, because I love to shop!) and prioritize travel instead.